 Now that you've developed an understanding of who your highest performing employees are, and how deeply they are engaged with your organization, it's time to work on re-engaging any disengaged high performers.

 Recognition is one of the fastest, and most effective, ways to do this.
 Research has shown that a lack of recognition is one of the primary causes of workplace disengagement.
 To start re-engaging your high performing employees, it's necessary to create a culture of employee recognition.
 Remember that recognition should not only come from management: it's important that peer-to-peer recognition is also encouraged and facilitated in your organization.

-to be re-engaged by your organization.
-In fact, it is much easier to re-engage a high peformance employee than it is to engage a disengaged, low performing employee.
+Your best employees want to be re-engaged by your organization.
+In fact, it is much easier to re-engage a high performance employee than it is to engage a disengaged, low performing employee.
 To get started, here are 10 tips to re-engage your retail sales workforce.

 Gallup have summed up the findings of their research using the above simple formula.
 It's a helpful reminder that there are multiple factors that contribute to high performance.
 It is arguable that engagement is the critical factor, as it directly influences tenure, with highly engaged employees much more likely to stay within your organization for many years.

 Arcade is a workplace engagement platform built for your retail workforce.
 It empowers your employees to set and meet their goals, be rewarded for great work, and communicate with each other.
 By increasing engagement, Arcade has boosted sales revenue at stores using the platform by as much as 12.4%.
-Try Arcade free today.
+Learn how Arcade can transform your organization with fun and games today.